About the Fellowship Program

 Q: Will I receive compensation for participating?

-A: Yes, fellows receive a small stipend in two installments: one at the start and another after successfully submitting their deliverables.
+A: Yes, fellows will receive a small stipend after successfully submitting their deliverables.

 Q: What resources are available to fellows during the program?